dmidlo/histdata.com-tools/docs/temporal-orchestration-runtime-runbook.md

   verified cache entry, or network access for first-run provisioning.
 - Use `--quality-report PATH` to write the full JSON report.
-The report schema is `histdatacom.quality-report.v1`; console output remains a bounded human summary with clean, warning, and failed file sections.
+The report schema is `histdatacom.quality-report.v1`; console output remains a bounded human summary with clean, warning, and failed file sections, source-artifact cleanliness, and scratch-report cleanup status.
 - Use `--quality-profile PATH` to embed a validated `histdatacom.quality-profile.v1` JSON profile into the `DataQualityWorkflow` request.
 Profiles tune rule thresholds, severities, precision/tick-size